-Interested in creating new business or social enterprises that can help change the world?
-Then this is the course for you.
-This intensive course exposes students to entrepreneurship and innovation by guiding them through the new venture creation process as applied to student team-selected venture ideas.
+Intended for students interested in creating new business or social enterprises that can help change the world, this hands-on course focuses on the creation, evaluation, development, and launch-readiness of new business or social ventures.
+Participants are guided through the new venture creation process as applied to student team-selected venture ideas.

 Participants are expected to bring laptops for this class.